-WWE ‘SummerSlam’ Results & Review: Ronda Rousey Vs. Alexa Bliss, Shinsuke Nakamura Vs. Jeff Hardy
+WWE ‘SummerSlam’ Results: Ronda Rousey Vs. Alexa Bliss, Shinsuke Nakamura Vs. Jeff Hardy

 — WWE Network (@WWENetwork) August 20, 2018

 Alexa Bliss landed a couple of shots to Rousey’s head, but this only made Rousey angrier, and she landed a couple of stiff judo throws on the champion.
-Ronda Rousey has never looked more confident in the ring, and she completely dominated this match.
+Ronda Rousey looked confident in the ring, and she completely dominated this match.
 After delivering some more punishment to “Little Miss Bliss,” Ronda signaled to the Brooklyn crowd that it was over.
 Rousey then locked in her famed armbar, and seconds later, Alexa Bliss tapped out.
-Ronda Rousey made sport’s history at SummerSlam, as she is the first woman to ever hold a UFC title and a WWE championship.
+Ronda Rousey made history at SummerSlam, as she is the first woman to ever hold a UFC title and a WWE championship.

 The BLISS era is over.
 The ROWDY era has BEGUN!#RondaRousey is your NEWWWWW #RAW #WomensChampion!